The Spirit of the Maldives: Culture, Cuisine and Island Living

 2009: Niva Velassaru Maldives

-A New Era of Maldivian Luxury
+A New Era of Maldivian Island Living

 The experience extends beyond relaxation.
 Watersports, wellness experiences and the resort's newly introduced padel court bring a fresh dimension to island living, appealing to travellers seeking both activity and indulgence.
 Dining is equally contemporary, with restaurants drawing inspiration from the surrounding ocean while embracing international flavours and techniques.